Alexander Stark

-Alexander Stark (born 1974) is a biochemist and computational biologist working on the regulation of gene expression in development.
+Alexander Stark (born September 1974) is a biochemist and computational biologist working on the regulation of gene expression in development.
 He is a senior scientist at the Research Institute of Molecular Pathology (IMP) at the Vienna Biocenter and adjunct professor of the Medical University of Vienna.

 Early life and education

 Alexander Stark grew up in Baden-Württemberg, Germany.
 He studied biochemistry at the University of Tübingen, and graduated with a diploma in biochemistry in 2000.
 In 2001, he started to do research for doctoral studies in the group of Robert B. (Rob) Russell at the European Molecular Biology Laboratory (EMBL) and obtained his doctorate from the University of Cologne in 2004.
 Stark remained at EMBL for one more year as a bridging postdoc.

 Career

 In 2005, Stark became a postdoctoral researcher in the groups of Eric S. Lander and Manolis Kellis at the Broad Institute of MIT and Harvard University and the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) in Boston, USA.
 His postdoctoral research was supported by EMBO, HFSP, and the Schering Foundation.

 In 2008, Stark became group leader at the Research Institute of Molecular Pathology (IMP) in Vienna and was promoted to senior scientist in 2015.
 He was made adjunct professor of the Medical University of Vienna in 2017.